Lesson on Story Mapping for EYFS, KS1 & KS2. Includes Video Explanation, Activity, Discussion, Assessment, and Differentiation.

 - Story Mapping Activity (20 minutes)

-- Provide each student with a story map template.
-(Link: Worksheet Resource)
+- Provide each student with a worksheet that includes a blank story map template.
+(Link: [Worksheet Resource](insert link))

 - Choose a familiar story and read it aloud to the students.